google/osdfir-infrastructure/charts/turbinia/README.md

 ## Installing for Production

-Pull the chart locally and review the `values-production.yaml` file for a list of values that will be used for production.
+Pull the chart locally then cd into `/turbinia` and review the `values-production.yaml` file for a list of values that will be used for production.
 ```console
 helm pull oci://us-docker.pkg.dev/osdfir-registry/osdfir-charts/turbinia --untar
 ```